 A talk on our recent work in this area is available here: https://www.youtube.com/watch?v=EneqL2sr6cQ

 – A Ph.D. in Computer Science, Information Science, Computational Linguistics, or a related field.

-– Demonstrated interest in natural language processing or machine learning techniques.
+– Demonstrated interest in natural language processing, machine learning, or related techniques.

 – Excellent verbal and written communication skills

 – Engage in innovative natural language processing research